aakilfernandes/aakilfernandes.github.io/_drafts/the-new-world-of-currency-competition.md

 5. A central bank which uses decentralized prediction markets to set their interest rates
 6. A central bank backed by a vault of gold bars
 7. A central bank backed by a vault of US Dollars
-7. A central bank backed by one-way-pegged bitcoin, dogecoin, litecoin, etc
+7. A central bank backed by one-way-pegged Bitcoin, dogecoin, litecoin, etc

 A few years ago, currency entrepreneurs would need a lot of skill to get their currency up and running.
 They would need to create the clients and mining software, then they would have to find a way to incentivize miners to mine.

 Thanks to a blockchain technology called Ethereum, the barriers to creating your own currency just got a lot smaller.
 Ethereum has their own token which powers the network, but that token can (and will) swing wildly in price.
 Luckily, Ethereum allows you to create your own “sub currency” on top of Ethereum, who’s value is no way linked to the value of Ethereum.
+Ethereum provides the clients and networks, you just provide the monetary policy.

 ## The State of SubCurrencies